georgia-tech-db/evadb/README.md

 bash script/test/test.sh
 ```

-### Troubleshooting

-If the tests fail with `PermissionDenied` exceptions, change the `path_prefix` attribute
-under `storage` in `~/.eva/eva.yml` to a directory you have write privileges in.

 ### Contributing Guidelines

 To file a bug or request a feature, please use GitHub issues.
 Pull requests are welcome.
-For information on installing from source and contributing to EVA, see our
+For more information on installing from source, troublshooting,and contributing to EVA, see our
 [contributing guidelines](https://evadb.readthedocs.io/en/latest/source/contribute/index.html).

 ## Contributors